#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-When your plants have three or four real leaves — different from miniature seedling leaves – it's time to transplant them.
+When your plants have three or four true leaves — different from miniature seedling leaves — transplant them.
 In quality soil, dig a hole the same size as the dirt plug where your transplant has been growing.
-If your ground soil isn't great, dig a slightly bigger hole and fill the extra room with nutrient-rich topsoil.
+If your ground soil isn't great, dig a slightly bigger hole and fill the extra space with nutrient-rich topsoil.
 Apply fertilizer as directed, either on top of the soil after it's planted or in the hole.
-Don't apply more than recommended, as you could burn the plant and kill it instead of helping it along.
+Don't apply more than recommended, as you could burn and kill the plant instead of helping it along.

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
-Mulch keeps your soil moist and controls weeds.
+Finish it all off with compost and mulch.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more fruit and flowers.
-Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster stronger and larger plants that bear more fruit and flowers.
+Mulch and compost can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Va Beach/Princess Anne Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
+Shop for the seeds, fertilizer, and soil you need in the aisles of your Va Beach/Princess Anne Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores